(Photo by Anh Dao / Inquirer Golf)

 “What do you want to be when you grow up?”

 At a tender age, we sang our dreams in harmony, loud and proud, not knowing what the future has in store for us.
-One has dreamed of becoming a doctor and ended up becoming an engineer.
-Another wanted to become a pilot and decided later on to be a teacher.
+One dreamed of becoming a doctor and ended up becoming an engineer.
+Another wanted to be a pilot and decided later on to be a teacher.
 But we are often surprised with how our fate could be twisted, ergo, our dreams change through the course of our lives…and so the path we are to brave ahead.

 A graduate of Southville International School and Colleges (SISC) made her mark as a golfer in the recent and most talked about Southeast Asian “SEA” Games in history, successfully held in the Philippines.
 She was a rookie to finish 1st place for Team Event.
 Abegail “Abby” Arevalo started in Southville at the age of three for the kinder level.
 Abby recalls, “ In my early childhood education in Southville, I learned the value of friendship, kindness, and respect.”
 Yet, she did not have any idea that the same set of values would lead her to become a competent athlete.
 Three years after, Abby discovered her love for golf, “ I was six years old when I officially started training.”
 The demands of international education and her sport interfered which she found difficult to manage, not until Abby enrolled for I.N.N.O.V.E. , a special program offered by Southville to students who cannot avail the regular schedule of schooling.

 “I decided to enroll in the I.N.N.O.V.E program in order to focus on my golf career.
 I.N.N.O.V.E helped me play many tournaments and train as much as I can [while keeping up with academics].
 I had my own set of teachers and a schedule that was flexible for my training.
 I trained 8 hours a day and I played a tournament at least every 3 weeks.
 It really prepared me for the collegiate (Division 1) level.
 And most importantly, it helped me get a golf scholarship at San Jose State University.”